top of page

 • Intense clarity or stillness

-• The sensation of being pulled or shifting position
+• The sensation of being pulled, shifting position, falling, or floating

 • The feeling of breath being shallow or “paused”

-These sensations are often misinterpreted as threats.
-In reality, they are side effects of the body being offline while awareness remains active.
+These sensations are side effects of the body being offline while awareness remains active.
+They are not signs of danger.

 Sound is one of the most effective tools for working with sleep-threshold states safely and intentionally.

-Delta-range binaural beats are designed to guide the brain into the same slow rhythms associated with deep sleep while allowing awareness to remain present.
+Delta-range binaural beats are designed to guide the brain into the slow-wave rhythms associated with deep sleep while allowing awareness to remain present.

 When used correctly, delta binaural beats can: